 - Occasional Lighting.
 Illumination that is infrequent, or intermittent; and controlled by a manual or timer- operated switch, or by a motion sensor not activated by off-property movements. - Off-Premise Outdoor Advertising.
 Any outdoor sign, display, light, device, figure, painting, drawing, message, plaque, poster, billboard, or other thing which is designed, intended or used to advertise or inform and which is situated in order to be visible from any highway, road or other traveled way and which is located on property which is separate from and not adjoining the premises or property on which the advertised activity is carried out. - Official Zoning Map.
-The adopted map for Teton County which illustrates zoning district, special overlay zoning district, and Areas of Driggs Area of City Impact including boundaries and zoning districts as jointly adopted by Teton County and the City of Driggs in the Area of City Impact Agreement.
+The adopted map for Teton County which illustrates zoning district, special overlay zoning district, and Areas of City Impact boundaries.
 The official zoning map may be referred to also as the Zoning Map. - One Time Only Land Split.
 A legacy term meaning the division of land approved and recorded under the "One Time Only Split of One Parcel of Land" provisions of Chapter 3 of Title 9 of County Subdivision Regulations repealed on August 3, 2022. - Opaque.
 Impenetrable to view, or so obscuring the view that features, buildings, other structures, and uses become visually indistinguishable. - Open Space.
 Significant tracts of land not under residential, mixed, institutional, commercial or industrial use; however, open space may be held in privately owned large lots of 20 acres or more.
-Open space may include sensitive environmental areas and productive uses including agriculture or low impact recreation amenities. open space shall not include features such as roads, parking areas, constructions for habitation, or building envelopes. open space includes but is not limited to lands set aside as a Community Benefit.
+Open space may include sensitive environmental areas and productive uses including agriculture or low impact recreation amenities.
+Open space shall not include features such as roads, parking areas, constructions for habitation, or building envelopes.
+Open space includes but is not limited to lands set aside as a Community Benefit. - Ordinary High Water Mark The line on the shore established by the fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the bank, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas.

-- Ordinary High Water Mark The line on the shore established by the fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the bank, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas. - Outdoor Lighting.
+- Outdoor Lighting.
 Lighting equipment installed within the property line and outside the building envelopes, whether attached to poles, building structures, the earth, or any other location; and any associated lighting control equipment. - Owner.
 The individual, firm, association, syndicate, partnership, or corporation having an interest in a parcel of land.